sindremb/cloudbrokermodel/bcl/README.txt

 	-cgmaxcount <integer>	| default: -1, optional
 	sets the maximum number of columns to add by column generation, ignores limit on -1

+	-cgmaxtime <integer>	| default: -1, optional
+	sets the maximum time consumption (in seconds) for column generation, ignores limit on -1

 	-maxpaths <integer>		| default: -1, optional
 	sets the maximum number of paths to generate FOR EACH (service, provider) PAIR, ignores limit on -1